On this page

 - identifying and subsequently minimising asbestos-risk activities at the point of manufacture.

 If the ABF suspects that goods arriving at the border contain asbestos, the goods are detained and examined.
-Documentation that provides sufficient assurance must be provided.
+Documents that provides sufficient assurance must be provided.
 The importer may be required to arrange testing and certification by a ‘competent person’ to ensure there is no presence of asbestos.
-The arrangement and cost of any independent inspection, testing and storage of the goods is the responsibility of the importer/exporter in Australia in accordance with section 186 of the
+The arrangement and cost of any independent inspection, testing and storage of the goods is the responsibility of the importer/exporter in Australia in line with section 186 of the

 Customs Act 1901 (the Act).
 If Australian importers can demonstrate their own supply chain assurance program they could avoid delays to the clearance of their goods at the point of importation.